ugur0sahin/clone-assigner/README.md

 The algorithm searches for the best-supported compatible subset of probes.

 This mode is useful when:
-- probe dropout exists
+- segmentation is not well
 - signal sparsity is expected
-- partially observed barcodes are common
+- partially observed barcodes are common in many cells

 ---